Average DUPR Rating by Age: When Do Pickleball Players Peak?

 Who's Playing?
 Pickleball's Age Distribution

-Before we go further, let's look at who is actually playing.
-The age distribution of DUPR-rated players tells its own story:
+Before we proceed, let’s look at who is playing.
+The age distribution of DUPR-rated players tells a story:

 Number of DUPR-rated players by 5-year age group

-The biggest surprise?
-The 60–64 age group has the most DUPR-rated players of any 5-year bracket, followed closely by 30–34.
-Pickleball truly spans generations — there are tens of thousands of rated players in every 5-year bracket from 20 to 75.
+What was the biggest surprise?
+The 60–64 age group has the most DUPR-rated players of any 5-year age group.
+The 30–34 age group is a close second.
+Pickleball really is ageless — there are tens of thousands of rated players in every 5-year age group from 20 to 75.

-The distribution is bimodal — there's one peak in the early 30s and another in the early 60s.
-This reflects pickleball's unique appeal: it attracts both young adults looking for a competitive outlet and older adults who may be transitioning from more physically demanding sports like tennis.
+The distribution is bimodal — there’s one peak around age 30-40 and another around age 60-65.
+This makes sense because pickleball appeals to young athletic adults looking for a competitive game, but also to older adults who may have age-related issues that prevent them from participating in high impact sports like tennis.

 The Incredibly Gradual Decline

-Perhaps the most encouraging finding in all of this data: pickleball skills decline very slowly with age.
+The most optimistic finding from all of this data is that pickleball skills deteriorate at a very gradual pace with age.

 To put this in perspective: